 However, dyspnea usually relates to health problems.
 Sometimes, it is just a case of being out of shape, and exercise can improve symptoms.
 But dyspnea can be a sign of a serious health issue.

 According to Dr. Steven Wahls, the most common causes of dyspnea are asthma, heart failure, chronic obstructive pulmonary disease (COPD), interstitial lung disease, pneumonia, and psychogenic problems that are usually linked to anxiety.

 If shortness of breath starts suddenly, it is called an acute case of dyspnea.

 Acute dyspnea could be due to:

-- Pulmonary embolism, which is a blood clot in an artery in the lung
+- pulmonary embolism, which is a blood clot in an artery to the lung

 If a person experiences shortness of breath for over a month, the condition is called chronic dyspnea.